hvhallmann/chessboard/CONTRIBUTING.md

 After install, run `npm run start:dev`

 Check for env variables on **/env** folder.
 You can check for variables according to environment(development/test/production)

+### Test

+Tests are made with [jasmine](https://jasmine.github.io/index.html) framework.
+Run it with `npm test`.
+Some errors will display on command line, but that are just stack traces from expected errors inside the tests.
+The info at the end is the real result;